modernserf/hashtags-for-humans/docs/talk.md

 This is also the approach taken by browsers.
 We have a fixed vocabulary of general-purpose tags -- some of them have special functionality but most of them are just common classifictions of containers.
 But we can also create our own terms with meaning specific to the site.
 Every element on the page must have one and only tag type, but they can have as few or as many classes as they want.

+### Autocomplete tags
-(autocomplete tags) Another common solution is to have user-defined tags as the sole form of taxonomy, but encourage users, through the UI, to prefer existing terms over novel ones.
+Another common solution is to have user-defined tags as the sole form of taxonomy, but encourage users, through the UI, to prefer existing terms over novel ones.
 This is the preferred system for newer networks that do not have distinct categories and tags, like twitter and tumblr.

 There's one particular use of this that I want to explore in depth: Facebook's gender selector.
 Before this came out, most of the gender options I had seen were either strictly male/female or freeform text fields.
 A few offered more choices.

 (fetlife gender options)

-One popular social networking site offered these options for gender.
-This is a lot of options, but it reveals a paradox: the more options you provide, the more you appear to be excluding -- if genderqueer can make the list, why not pangender, why not two-spirit?.
-Its kind of a mess from a UI perspective, too -- its a lot of items that don't seem to be in any particular order.
+This particularly progressive social networking site offered these options for gender.
+This is a lot of options, but it reveals a paradox: the more options you provide, the more you appear to be excluding -- if genderqueer can make the list, why not pangender?
+Why should use a term that's pretty close in definition but uses terms that make me uncomfortable?

+It's kind of a mess from a UI perspective, too -- there are a lot of items and they don't seem to be in any particular order.
 There are a couple of redundant or ambiguous items that would be a lot more straightforward if you could combine terms.

 But when Facebook adopted the tag-based gender options, they didn't just drop in a jQuery library and call it a day; there are specific design choices being made in this form.
+Here are a few of them:

-- it cannot be empty.
-You have to select at least one option, though that option can be "Agender"
+- It cannot be empty.
+You have to select at least one option, though that option may be one of several variations on genderless
-- most tag fields are abstract and can end up like junk drawers for metadata.
-Tags in the gender field have inherent context, even if the meaning is not known.
+- While most tag fields are abstract and can end up like junk drawers for metadata, tags in the gender field have inherent context, even if the meaning is not known.
 - The form reflects the subject matter: gender is simple for many, but complex for others.
-- Therefore it has multiple tiers of defaults: male / female, known tags, and freeform tags.
+Therefore it has multiple tiers of defaults: male / female, known tags, and freeform tags.
-- it has a separate (limited option) selector for pronouns
+- it has a separate (limited option) selector for pronouns -- this is the only part that has any implications for the UI.
 - There are a lot of options that seem to be redundant.
 This is intentional.
 These tags are being used for *personal expression* as much as they are for selection
 - it wasn't initially freeform; that was added later.
 It launched with over 50 gender options but even that was not sufficient.
 50 is more than enough options for many people, but its quite limited if you're thinking of it as the vocabulary for expressing the nuance of how one exactly relates to society's expectations of masculinity and femininity.

-(stack overflow)
+### Restricting tags

-A third approach -- and one that's necessary when you're dealing with user-generated tags -- is that you can enforce editorial policy.
-One can do this with a hired staff, but more typically one tries to harness the internet's limitless supply of pedantry and deputize moderators to normalize the usage and inflection of tags to match community standards.
+A third approach is that you can use human moderators to enforce community standards.
+One can do this with a hired staff, but in many cases its more efficient to harness the internet's limitless supply of pedantry and deputize users as moderators.

 We'll take it as given that community management is necessary for dealing with spam and trolls.
-Things get more complicated when you edit for its usefulness to the product.

-*(TODO: banned instagram hashtags)*
+Sites like Instagram that have policies against nudity and illegal activity blacklist tags like #pussy and #weed from search results.
+(They also blocked the eggplant and peach emojis for similar reasons.)
+Things get a little more complicated when you regulate for quality.

 [death of meta tags](http://blog.stackoverflow.com/2010/08/the-death-of-meta-tags/)

 Knowledge bases like stack overflow and wikipedia depend on their posts being well organized for both editors and readers, and managing metadata is as much a part of that as managing content.
 Editorial policy isn't just normalizing #blogs and #blogging to #blog, it also involves choosing what information is purposefully not captured.
 This post is discussing why qualitative tags like #best-practices don't fit the mission of stack overflow, and why they have been removed.
-Its not the ironclad law of formal hierarchy, but its not the anarchy of pure folksonomy either; these sites compromise expressivity to provide more important features.
+They're not imposing a system as rigid as a formally defined vocabulary, but they're far from the anarchy of pure folksonomy.
+These sites compromise expressivity to provide more important features.

 But in many cases freedom of expression is the feature.
-The restrictions that are useful for a purpose-made knowledge base are harmful for a general means of communication.
+Twitter could do a lot to improve the quality of discourse on its service but removing subjective hashtags ain't it.
+The restrictions that are useful for a purpose-made knowledge base are detrimental to a general means of communication.

-I can't praise Facebook's freeform gender selection and not condemn their real name policy.
-Names are -- I feel some thought leadering coming on -- names are the original metadata.
-Most names use family lineage as a form of categorization, and many of them are literally a product of the patriarchy.
-Facebook has business value tied up in real names, but there is complementary cost to users who are stuck with names that make them easy for advertisers to track, instead of the names that they use.

-Freeform metadata is powerful for developers and meaningful to users.
-Don't be afraid of it.

 # channels
 ## history

 [first use of hashtag on twitter](https://twitter.com/chrismessina/status/223115412)

-How did the hashtag get its hash?
+We've gotten this far and we still haven't answered the biggest question of them all: how did the hashtag get its hash?
+Here's the TL;DR:

 [# because of IRC convention and it was easy to type on T-9 phones in 2007!
 (Pre-touch!)](https://twitter.com/chrismessina/status/386127369603256320)